carlosacchi/captiocr/README.md

-# 🖥️ LiveCaption OCR - Real-Time Screen Text Extraction
+# 🖥️ CaptiOCR - Real-Time Screen Text Extraction

-**LiveCaption OCR** is an open-source **real-time screen text extraction tool** that allows users to capture on-screen text dynamically using **Tesseract OCR**.
+**CaptiOCR** is an open-source **real-time screen text extraction tool** that allows users to capture on-screen text dynamically using **Tesseract OCR**.
 With an easy-to-use interface, you can **select an area of the screen** and extract text **continuously**, making it ideal for live captions, subtitles, or instant text recognition.

 🚀 **Planned future enhancements** include:
 - ✅ **On-demand language installation** for Tesseract OCR